mafintosh/hyperdb/README.md

 #### `db.batch(batch, [callback])`

-Insert a batch of values efficiently.
+Insert a batch of values efficiently, in a single atomic transaction.
 A batch should be an array of objects that look like this:

 ``` js
 {